The Physics Major

-The minor consists of at least four Bowdoin physics courses numbered 103 or higher, one of which is Physics 104.
+The minor consists of at least four Bowdoin physics courses numbered 1130 or higher, one of which must be Physics 1140.
+Four physics courses must be taken at Bowdoin for the minor.

 The department participates in interdisciplinary programs in chemical physics and earth and oceanographic science and physics.
 See the Interdisciplinary Majors Section of the College Catalogue.